Simple Ballyhoo rig

 Pull the wire up tight and take another wrap around and behind the pin.
 Finally finish wrapping the wire down the broken off bill and you’re done.

-I generally like to add an octopus skirt or a small lure head such as an Ilander to help protect the bait whilst trolling and to make it easier to spot the baits from the cockpit.
+I generally like to add an Octopus skirt or a small lure head such as a Soft Chugger or an Ilander to help protect the bait whilst trolling and to make it easier to spot the baits from the cockpit.

 Like many things in fishing there is no one right answer.
 Try them all and see which method works best for you.